LuDeutri/ws281x_stm32/README.md

 (WS2812 is not tested)
 This Libary gives simple basic functions to control an ws2811/12 led strip with a stm32 processor.
 It is based on an Timer with PWM Output and a DMA.

+### Needed RAM:
+approx. 234 Bits/Led
++ 5 KB RAM: 170 Leds (ws2811: 510 Leds)
++ 10 KB RAM: 341 Leds (ws2811: 1,023 Leds)
++ 20 KB RAM: 683 Leds (ws2811: 2,049 Leds)
++ 50 KB RAM: 1,709 Leds (ws2811: 5,127 Leds)

+WS2811 use one controller for 3 Leds.
+Thats the reason why you can use 3x more leds.
+In ws281x.h NUM_LED must be the total number of the leds.
+It doesnt matter if ws2811 or 12 is used.
+The right number ob controller is calculated in ws281x_init().

-To use this libary in your project you have to do following steps:
+## To use this libary in your project you have to do following steps:
 1. Set the ioc. settings like described below
 2. Set the settings in the header file (ws281x.h)
 3. Include ws281x.h in your project to use the funtions